-- Project Review Meeting Schedule: DRPT Program Managers will schedule monthly, bi-monthly or quarterly meetings with transit and CAP grant recipients. - 2.
+- 1. Project Review Meeting Schedule: DRPT Program Managers will schedule monthly, bi-monthly, or quarterly meetings with transit and CAP grant recipients. - 2.
 Project Updates: All DRPT funded projects will be discussed to evaluate progress towards their completion, milestone updates; problems encountered and proposed resolutions; and anticipated progress during the next quarter.
-The DRPT Program Manager may request a summary report, copies of invoices, proof of payment or other documents for the review.
-The DRPT Program Manager will record project notes and Milestone updates in OLGA on the "Oversight Report." - 3.
+The DRPT Program Manager may request a summary report, copies of invoices, proof of payment or other documents for the review. - 3.
 Technical Assistance: The DRPT Program Manager may provide technical assistance as required or requested by the transit or CAP grant recipient and respond to inquiries that the recipient may have regarding projects or other programs and services offered by DRPT. - 4.
-Other Topics: the DRPT Program Manager may review the Title VI and ADA complaints; Drug and Alcohol compliance; verify that OLGA contact information is correct; TransAM inventory; findings from the FTA or DRPT compliance reviews; review of recent accidents or safety concerns; and performance data.
+Correspondence: Grant recipients are encouraged to use the "Correspondence" grant component in WebGrants to send their DRPT Program Manager a message or question about a specific grant.
+This grant component provides a platform for sharing information between the grant recipient and DRPT regarding a specific project.